-I am currently enjoying research opportunities through the Ohio State University and its Lawrence and Lee Theatre Research Institute.
-I will be completing my fellowship and graduating in Spring, 2020, having earned a PhD in Theatre (defense scheduled for early February), which will be officially conferred this Spring along with a concurrent MA from the Germanic Literatures and Languages--Yiddish and Ashkenazic Studies Program, and a G.I.S.
+I am currently enjoying research opportunities through the Ohio State University and its Melton Center for Jewish Studies.
+As of this writing (1/11/21) I am weeks away from defending my dissertation and earning my PhD in Theatre (defense scheduled for early February), which will be officially conferred this Spring along with a concurrent MA from the Germanic Literatures and Languages--Yiddish and Ashkenazic Studies Program, and a G.I.S.
 (Graduate Interdisciplinary Specialization) in Disability Studies.

 Although I work in many areas of theatre production, my passion is in exploring the intersection of theory and practice through dramaturgy, directing, and devising.
 I have directed well over 50 productions since 1997 in professional, amateur, and academic settings.
 A few favorite directing credits include Shipwrecked: An Entertainment and A Rabbit as King of the Ghosts at Baylor University, Richard III and One Flea Spare with Ghostlight Theater Co., Les Miserables and Playing Hamlet with Riverbend Youth Company, Dear Harvey at Chester College, La Serva Padrona and Der Schauspieldirektor for the Central Texas Opera Festival, and the world premiere of Void at Boston Playwright's Theatre.

 Meanwhile, I have presented research and scholarship on contemporary directing, theatrical copyright law, disability theatre, contemporary operatic staging practices, and performance for social change at several academic conferences around the country.
-I am the editor of an upcoming critical collection of plays on the intersection of stage performance and disability (name t.b.a., McFarland Publishing), co-editor of Seven Deadly Sins: a collection of new plays (Ghostlight Publishing), the co-editor of Texas Theatre Journal (published annually by the Texas Educational Theatre Association), former chair of the Armitage Symposium (including editor of the proceedings journal, Lovecraftian Proceedings, Hippocampus Press), and serve on the Excellence in Editing awards committee for the Association for Theatre in Higher Education.
-My writing has been published by McFarland Press, Green Light Press, JacNEED Publishing, and Stage Directions magazine, and my original plays have been performed in NYC, Boston, and at a number of regional and educational theatres in New Hampshire, Massachusetts, Kansas, and Texas.
+I am the editor of an upcoming critical collection of plays on the intersection of stage performance and disability (At the Intersection of Disability and Drama., McFarland Publishing), co-editor of Seven Deadly Sins: a collection of new plays (Ghostlight Publishing), the co-editor of Texas Theatre Journal (published annually by the Texas Educational Theatre Association), former chair of the Armitage Symposium (including editor of the proceedings journal, Lovecraftian Proceedings, Hippocampus Press), and serve on the Excellence in Editing awards committee for the Association for Theatre in Higher Education.
+My writing has been published by McFarland, New England Theatre Journal, and Stage Directions, among others, and my original plays have been performed in NYC, Boston, and at a number of regional and educational theatres in New Hampshire, Massachusetts, Kansas, and Texas.

 As a scholar, my work has become more and more targeted and specialized, focusing strongly on disability portrayal/accessibility issues and on Yiddish and Yinglish-language theatre.
 I have spent my career attempting to "decolonize" degree aims and my own syllabi, with much of my work toward rhizomatic learning being heavily influenced by H. Bhaba's post-colonial writings and the emerging fields of Universal and Inclusive Design theories.
-Meanwhile, while I love upper level seminars, there's a big part of my heart that forever remains locked into "bringing people under the tent"-style introductory courses.
+Meanwhile, while I love upper level/graduate seminars, there's a big part of my heart that forever remains locked into "bringing people under the tent"-style introductory courses.
 There is little that I enjoy as much as seeing a business major realize how applicable Commedia dell'Arte busking techniques are to marketing philosophy; a criminal justice, law, or gender studies student react to reading Glaspell's "Trifles"; or a video game design student recognize how immensely helpful a lighting or scenic painting course can be to their career goals.
-Although I obviously care deeply for the fourth-year major devoting their life and career to theatre, I have a decade-long softspot and adoration for the non-major who wanders into our building.
+Although I obviously care deeply for the fourth-year major devoting their life and career to theatre, I have a decade-long softspot and adoration for the non-major who wanders into the theatre building.

 Life and Family

-I enjoy neighborhood and forest walks, horror, most-things-NPR-ish, Yiddish memes, and a nice, airy coconut sorbet.
+I enjoy reading, playing with my kids, additive sculpture, horror, most-things-NPR-ish, Yiddish memes, and a nice, airy coconut sorbet.

-A.B.D. as of January, 2019, with two terminal degrees in theatre (MFA in Directing, PhD in Hist/Lit/Crit), as well as graduate credentials in Disability Studies and Yiddish/Jewish studies and professional experience with management, grant-writing, and program development, I am hopeful my resume will suggest suitability to a wide range of potential educational positions.
+With two terminal degrees in theatre (MFA in Directing, PhD in Hist/Lit/Crit), as well as graduate credentials in Disability Studies and Yiddish/Jewish studies and professional experience with management, grant-writing, and program development, I am hopeful my resume will suggest suitability to a wide range of potential educational positions.
 In terms of departmental and institutional personalities, I have taught in private and public settings; in tiny studios and huge lecture halls; I have taught in the North, the South, and in-between; I have taught in religious and secular settings; I have taught at institutions having their hay day, and institutions facing crises; I have taught in-person, online, and a hybrid of the two; I have taught at one of the largest universities in the country (Ohio State, with over 40k undergrads) and one of the smallest (Chester College, with a total enrollment of 200 students); I have taught at a nationally ranked research university, and I have taught at a rural community college; I have optimized programming with full budget approval and I have done so on a shoestring.

-I can honestly say, I have loved them all.
+I can honestly say, I have loved it all.

 I am completely flexible about the variables listed above -- instead, my concern has to do balance -- an institution in which I can teach and work directly with students, but without taking on a course load that precludes any other work; an institution that values and supports research, but not so much that it ignores its fundamental mission of teaching; an institution where I can expect to direct now and then, without personally churning out the entire season.
 For administration, an institution in which relationships with donors, civic leaders, and industry are viewed as important pieces of the larger, student-centered decision-making rhyzome rather than a bifurcated "student needs versus administrative needs" conflict.
-I am looking, I suppose, for what most theatre academics are looking for: a place where they can read, they can write, they can teach, and they can create.
+I am looking, I suppose, for what most theatre academics are looking for: a place where they can read, they can write, they can serve students, and they can create.
 Any institution (U.S.-based or not) that can offer that is an institution with whom I'm extremely eager to speak.